michalkvasnicak/aws-lambda-graphql/README.md

 <!-- markdownlint-enable -->
 <!-- prettier-ignore-end -->

-**⚠️ This documentation is currently for `aws-lambda-graphql@next` package which supports only [subscriptions-transport-ws](https://github.com/apollographql/subscriptions-transport-ws) and drops the legacy protocol and client support!**
+**⚠️ This documentation is currently for 1.0.0-alpha.X package which supports only [subscriptions-transport-ws](https://github.com/apollographql/subscriptions-transport-ws) and drops the legacy protocol and client support!
+To use old version that supports legacy protocol and client see the link 0.13.0 below.**

 [**📖Documentation for `aws-lambda-graphql0.13.0`**](https://github.com/michalkvasnicak/aws-lambda-graphql/tree/aws-lambda-graphql%400.13.0)